 - Child support

-- Division of community assets and debts
+- Division of community assets and joint debt

 Common Myths about Legal Separation